AmazonAppDev/login-with-amazon-sample/README.md

-# Login with Amazon Kotlin Example
+# Login with Amazon (LwA) example for Kotlin apps
-This project is a simple demonstration of Login with Amazon (LwA) SDK implementation on for below devices:
+This project is a simple demonstration of [Login with Amazon (LwA) SDK](https://developer.amazon.com/docs/login-with-amazon/documentation-overview.html) implementation on for below devices:
-- Amazon Appstore on Windows
 - Amazon Fire tablets
 - Amazon Fire TV's
 - Non Amazon Devices